ga-curriculum/intro-to-asynchronous-programming/callbacks/README.md

 # ![Intro to Asynchronous Programming - Callbacks](./assets/hero.png)

-**Learning Objective:** By the end of this lesson, students will understand how to use callback functions to construct asynchronous JavaScript.
+**Learning objective:** By the end of this lesson, students will understand how to use callback functions to construct asynchronous JavaScript.

 ## Understanding callbacks in asynchronous JavaScript